 2nd period 1962-1980 Phase I of the clause

 2a.
-1962-1970 looks like an abstraction, but it's morphoses of elements in their manifold
+1962-1970 looks like abstractions, but they are morphoses of elements in their multiplicity.

 .